JamesNZL/algovision/docs/Scopes/Hardware/Ferrite Beads.md

 ![[Pasted image 20231121132933.png]]

-Adjusting the source to model some switching noise and performing a transient analysis, I see exactly that ringing at the output of my filter.
+Adjusting the source to model some (very arbitrary) switching noise and performing a transient analysis, I see exactly that ringing at the output of my filter.

 Simplifying the ferrite bead to be a pure inductor of reactance $sL$, I can derive the transfer function of the filter to be a simple impedance divider with gain
 $$